ros/cmake_modules/README.md

 1. [**TinyXML**](http://www.grinninglizard.com/tinyxml/) is a simple, small, C++ XML parser.
 1. [**Xenomai**](http://www.xenomai.org/) is a real-time development framework cooperating with the Linux kernel.
 1. [**GSL**](http://www.gnu.org/software/gsl/) is a numerical library for C and C++ programmers.
+1. [**Gflags**](https://gflags.github.io/gflags/) is a C++ library that implements commandline flags processing with the ability to define flags in the source file in which they are used.
 1. \[Deprecated\] [**Eigen**](http://eigen.tuxfamily.org/index.php?title=Main_Page) is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.

 Usage